lbryio/lbry-sdk/INSTALL.md

 --------------------------

 ##### OS X
-You can install LBRY command line by running `curl -sL https://rawgit.com/lbryio/lbry-setup/master/lbry_setup_osx.sh | sudo bash` in a terminal.
-This script will install lbrynet and its dependancies, as well as the app.
-You can start LBRY by either starting the app or by running `lbrynet-daemon` from a terminal.
+You can install LBRY command line by running `curl -sL https://raw.githubusercontent.com/lbryio/lbry/master/packaging/osx/install_lbry_source.sh | sudo bash` in a terminal.
+This script will install lbrynet and its dependencies.
+You can start LBRY by running `lbrynet-daemon` from a terminal.

 ##### Linux
 On Ubuntu or Mint you can install the prerequisites and lbrynet by running